“The world has few secrets left … Bhutan is one of them.”

 The result of English speaking and education, is that visitors have accessible dialogues with the majority of Bhutanese under the age of fifty.

-Returning to Tashi Tshering, he is an advisor to the 5th King and Royal family, and also a political and cultural historian with immense knowledge to share with our pilgrimage participants.
+Returning to Tshering Tashi, he is an advisor to the 5th King and Royal family, and also a political and cultural historian with immense knowledge to share with our pilgrimage participants.

-Retreat Sunday, Oct.
-14th – Thursday, 18th in the Paro area, near Tiger’s Nest, called Taktsang, by the Bhutanese.
+Retreat Week in the Paro area, near Tiger’s Nest, called Taktsang, by the Bhutanese.

-The 5-Day Retreat will be held at Thekchog Choki Gatsel, founded by His Holiness Dilgo Khyentse Rinpoche.
+The 6-Day Retreat will be held at Thekchog Choki Gatsel, founded by His Holiness Dilgo Khyentse Rinpoche.

 One’s destination is never a place but a new way of looking at things.

 The essence of retreat is setting up a boundary … we are talking about a boundary of time, setting up a boundary between past and future, which ideally means we remain in the present.